 Yesterday I listened to a nationwide radio program, where the host interviewed an author with a soon-to-be-released e-book.
 This wasn’t a print book and an e-book; it was just an e-book.

-Usually the media only considers traditionally published, printed works, while dismissing e-books as irrelevant.
+Usually, the media only considers traditionally published, printed works, while dismissing e-books as irrelevant.
 Though I’m sure it’s happened before, this is the first time I’d witnessed a deviation from this old-school mindset.
 How encouraging to see an e-book and its author receive attention and respect from the national media.

 This acknowledges just how far e-books have advanced.
 With their status among readers firmly established, now the mainstream media is following the public’s lead.

-Except for a couple noteworthy exceptions, another facet of publishing long ignored by the media is self-published works.
+Except for a couple of noteworthy exceptions, another facet of publishing long ignored by the media is self-published works.
 With e-books breaking through media barriers and biases, could self-published books be far behind?